Have no energy (or patience!) during your pregnancy with a toddler? Learn how to handle your child’s needs, even if you’re pregnant.

 We can put so much pressure on ourselves to always be on our A-game, then feel guilty when we fall slightly short of that goal.

-If you lose your temper, be quick to apologize and learn from the moment, rather than dwelling on the challenges.
+If you lose your temper, be quick to apologize and learn from the moment, rather than dwell on the challenges.
 Find ways to make your days more conducive to being present instead of rushing from one activity to the next.

 And keep your days simple.
-It’s okay if you eat pizza or chicken nuggets instead of preparing a home cooked meal, or skip housework or even a bedtime story because you’re too exhausted.
+It’s okay if you eat pizza or chicken nuggets instead of preparing a home-cooked meal, or skip housework or even a bedtime story because you’re too exhausted.
 Use these moments to recharge and pick yourself back up again.

 But most of all, don’t be too hard on yourself.
 It may not seem like it, but this pregnancy is temporary and one you can get through soon enough.